Nordix/hiredis-cluster/README.md

 ### Connecting

-The function `redisAsyncConnect` can be used to establish a non-blocking connection to Redis.
-It returns a pointer to the newly created `redisAsyncContext` struct.
-The `err` field should be checked after creation to see if there were errors creating the connection.
+The function `redisClusterAsyncConnect` can be used to establish a set of non-blocking connections to a Redis cluster.
+It returns a pointer to the newly created `redisClusterAsyncContext` struct.
+The `err` field should be checked after creation to see if there were errors creating the asynchronous cluster context.
-Because the connection that will be created is non-blocking, the kernel is not able to instantly return if the specified host and port is able to accept a connection.

 ```c
 redisClusterAsyncContext *acc = redisClusterAsyncConnect("127.0.0.1:6379", HIRCLUSTER_FLAG_NULL);
 if (acc->err) {